 Cold calling is simply the practice of making unsolicited phone calls to prospects.
 In other words, you’re calling people who haven’t had a previous interaction with a salesperson from your business in an attempt to build a relationship and sell to them.

 Warm calling, on the other hand, is when you call prospects who’ve already expressed some previous interest in your products or services.

 The difference in success rates between the two kinds of telemarketing is significant: for cold calls, it’s around 2%, while for warm calls it can be as high as 30%1.

 Despite the challenges surrounding cold calling, it can still be an effective way to get your message across to potential customers.
+Every good sales strategy involves cold calling.
+It’s a key factor in the early stages of most sales processes.
 In a world dominated by email sales pitches and online outreach, sometimes a sales call stands out—in fact, surprisingly, almost 70% of buyers accept calls from new salespeople2.